 French food is considered some of the best in the world.
 One of basics of French cooking is to use fresh quality ingredients and give them a starring turn.
-But the real trick is in complimenting that ingredient with a sauce that elevates the dish to a higher level.
+But the real trick is in complimenting that ingredient with a sauce that elevates the dish to the next level.

 And the best part is that most of the traditional French sauce recipes are quite easy and quick to prepare while the rest of the meal is cooking.